Podcasts By Your Favorite DC Characters Coming To Spotify

 An Updated Future Of Comic Book Characters

 Adaptations of comic book characters have been a thing for decades.
-The transition from comic book to the big screen took years, though it’s now hard to imagine a time where superhero movies didn’t exist.
+The transition from comic book to the big screen took years, though it’s now hard to imagine a time where superhero movies weren’t an integral part of cinema.
 In fact, many people experience their first introductions to these heroes through film and television.
 Will the next generation experience heroes through podcasts before they ever see them on screen?

 There is currently no announced release date for the Spotify podcasts voiced by DC characters.
 You can keep an eye on ComicYears for the latest updates once they’re announced!